Live the life of Downton Abbey

 Head to Highclere Castle for a set-jetting daytrip to Highclere Castle, the ‘real’ Downton Abbey, in Hampshire.
 The filming location for the smash hit series, Highclere is often described as the finest occupied mansion in England.
 The castle has been the home of the Earls of Carnarvon for over 300 years.
 Set in 1,000 acres of 18th century parkland, the castle was the seat of the 5th Earl of Carnarvon, who famously discovered the Tomb of Tutankhamun in the Valley of the Kings in 1922, and there’s an exhibition in Highclere.

-In 2013, Brit Movie Tours will be offering a new Downton Abbey Experience, allowing fans to fully immerse themselves in life above and below stairs, with anecdotes about the cast, filming and the production and a step back in time to live life as an Edwardian aristocrat.
+Brit Movie Tours offer a new Downton Abbey Experience, allowing fans to fully immerse themselves in life above and below stairs, with anecdotes about the cast, filming and the production and a step back in time to live life as an Edwardian aristocrat.

 Stay in the same hotel as the Downton cast